buildspace/buildspace-projects/JS_DAO/en/Section_3/Lesson_4_Let_Users_Vote_On_Proposals.md

 Then any member would be able to execute the proposal via our governance contract.
 Proposals can’t be executed automatically.
 But, once a proposal passes, **any member** of the DAO can trigger the accepted proposal.

 For example.
-Let’s say we’re dealing with the proposal where we’re minting an additional 420,000 token.
-If `votes "for" proposal > votes "against" proposal`  — then anyone can trigger the proposal and bam our contract will mint the token.
+Let’s say we’re dealing with the proposal where we’re minting an additional 420,000 tokens.
+If `votes "for" proposal > votes "against" proposal`  — then anyone can trigger the proposal and bam our contract will mint the tokens.
 Kinda wild, right?
 We have to trust no one except the blockchain.

 Imagine being in a corrupt country, voting for something, and then your government lies to you and says “Hey actually we didn’t get enough votes jk” when you really did lol.
 Or, imagine they say, “Okay, we got enough votes we’ll do this we promise” and never do!